 I am a Jordanian of Palestinian “descent,” currently working on my BA.
 It wasn’t enough that I had to be forced into a religious Islamic upbringing, and even wore hijab for years, but I had to grow to be everything society absolutely detested.
 Now, I do my best as an activist for freedom of belief, women’s rights, LGBT rights, and enlightening Arab societies through encouraging intellectualism and fostering a new generation of readers.
 I dream of a day when I will not only have the freedom to (not) believe, but also the freedom to fully express my ideas.

-I am a Risk Management and Insurance student from Jordan.
+I am a Risk Management and Insurance student from Syria.
 I am an ex-Muslim; interested in philosophy, societal and psychological matters and trying to do my part in the enlightenment movement in the Arab countries.
 I am an advocate for a secular state, and for women’s rights.
 I love everybody, and all humans are my brothers and my sisters.

 I am a 17-year-old from Bosnia & Herzegovina who grew up in a Muslim family.
 I never truly believed in anything my mother made me recite almost every night before I went to sleep so I stayed a militant, agnostic atheist and I am proud of it.
 I am obsessed with anything about computers, from programming and web development, up to design in Photoshop and Illustrator and video gaming.
 I also love riding my bike and debating for non-believers and skeptics.